Climate Change Vulnerability Assessment for the Upper Snake River Watershed

 - A collaborative vulnerability assessment workshop in Boise with USRT member tribes’ staff and leadership.

 USRT Climate Change Vulnerability Assessment (This is a compressed file.
-Please contact email@example.com for larger file version.)
+Please contact us for the full version.)

 USRT Climate Vulnerability Assessment Poster